suyognegi/hptu/README.md

 3) Helpful for teachers and devs to extract and copy data (result) of rollno.
 4) the rollno. data (result) is avalable visually as well as in json format awa in CSV for MS Excel format as well

-feel free to extrend it
+feel free to extend it

 ---